NayanaPradeep/Bike_Sharing_Demand/README.md

 # Bike Sharing Demand Analysis

-In this project I have built various predictive models to find the number of bikes rented every hour.
+In this project, I have built various predictive models to find the number of bikes rented every hour.
 The goal is to find the model that fits best into the dataset 'SeoulBikeData.csv'